jeegar123/jeegar123/README.md

 ## Professional

-* Planning for a full-stack developer🎉
+* Planning for a Backend Developer🎉